rotorlab/chappy-android-sample/README.md

 ```

 ### Configuration
 This app doesn't need any configuration for virtual devices before start.
-Inside the project you will find few variants, the important ones:
+Inside the project you will find some variants, the important ones:
 - `emulatorDebug`: Sets internal URIs for work with Android emulator (10.0.2.2)
-- `deviceDebug`: Sets normal URIs for work with a physical Android device (ex.
-192.168.1.130)
+- `deviceDebug`: Sets normal URIs for work with a physical Android device (85.168.1.130)

 <p align="center"><img width="30%" vspace="20" src="https://github.com/rotorlab/chappy-android-sample/raw/develop/sample1.png"></p>